Gujranwala Guru Nanak Khalsa College: History

 Bawa Harkrishan Singh joined as a principal sometime around 1926.
 He started his career as a lecturer in English at Khalsa College, Amritsar.

-Gujranwala Guru Nanak Khalsa College after Partition in 1947:

-The migratory caravans of the Sikhs stepped out of the college camp; bidding goodbye to their ancestral homes, the idea of resurrection of the college at a suitable place on the Indian side of Punjab caught the minds of Sikh leaders who had been associated with the Guru Nanak Khalsa College at Gujranwala as the nerve-centre of Sikh activities.
+Gujranwala Guru Nanak Khalsa College after Partition in 1947: The migratory caravans of the Sikhs stepped out of the college camp; bidding goodbye to their ancestral homes, the idea of resurrection of the college at a suitable place on the Indian side of Punjab caught the minds of Sikh leaders who had been associated with the Guru Nanak Khalsa College at Gujranwala as the nerve-centre of Sikh activities.
 S. Jeet Singh Chawla, Honorary Secretary (1941–61), Khalsa Educational Council, Gujranwala hurriedly managed to collect the land documents as also the FDRs from the bank lockers.
 As soon as they could arrange shelters for their families in various towns of present Punjab/Delhi after reaching India, they started search for collaborators/suitable site to rehabilitate the college.
 It was an uphill task; indeed.
 Still sometime around May 1953, S. Jeet Singh Chawla and his close associates; the Giani trio, Lal Singh, Raghbir Singh and Harjit Singh, made up their mind to establish the college at Ludhiana.
 Happily, the Malwa Khalsa Diwan people suggested to them that they could hire the building then in the process of being vacated by the Govt.
 College for Women in the Civil Lines (they had been provided by the Punjab Government with a newly constructed vast campus).

 A claim was filed for the property left at Gujranwala, which was admitted for Rs.35,91,000, but only the sum of Rs.2,44,000 was received as a rehabilitation grant to start afresh.
 That is why the institution had to raise the building at Ludhiana, brick by brick.
 Each unit of the buildings, incongruous as it might appear, has a story to tell.
 A huge bungalow with ten rooms and two big grassy lawns (no longer visible) was purchased to house offices/classrooms in the first instance.
 A makeshift hostel was constructed in one corner of this mansion.
-The neighbouring small pieces of land around it were added in fragments.
+The neighboring small pieces of land around it were added in fragments.
 Now they all have acquired distinct identities as Science Block, Commerce Block, Administrative Block, the Guru Nanak Auditorium, Principal (Sant) Teja Singh Library.
 The college Gurdwara is appropriately centrally placed.
-There are smart class rooms and big halls in a three-storey building for ever-expanding Computer Science laboratories to cater to especially the BCA and the PGDCA programmes and for the students enrolled in conventional courses.
+There are smart class rooms and big halls in a three-story building for ever-expanding Computer Science laboratories to cater to especially the BCA and the PGDCA programmers and for the students enrolled in conventional courses.